LucasVmigotto/datastone-test/README.md

 # datastone-test

+This APP was made with the object to exchange amounts of money between currencies.
+To use the service, all you need is inform the desired currency and the origin one that will have the value converted.
+The project was created in Python using Flask as framework para API RESTful.
+REDIS was choosen to hold the currencies exchange rates objectiving more performance during requests.

 ## Getting Started

 > **Important** : In order to use the service, a third party service is required.
 You have to get an API Key [here](https://apilayer.com/marketplace/exchangerates_data-api?_gl=1*tgrwx*_ga*NTA1NTk3MDM4LjE2NzE1NDUzMzk.*_ga_HGV43FGGVM*MTY3MTU3MDIzMi4zLjAuMTY3MTU3MDIzMi42MC4wLjA.#pricing) and then get access to [Exchangerates API](https://exchangeratesapi.io/documentation/) services.